Auvergne-Rhône-Alpes France City Guides

 Lyon is France’s gastronomical capital.
 It’s where young chefs learn their trade, and you can be the lucky recipient of all this experimentation.

-No matter where you eat in Lyon, you’ll find that the food in Lyon is pretty amazing!
+So, tasting the local food is one of the best Lyon things to do and no matter where you eat, you’ll find that the food in Lyon is pretty amazing!
 To learn more about what Lyon has to offer from a culinary point of view, try this Lyon Old Town Food Tour with a local guide, which explores the Old Town from a gourmet’s perspective, combining cultural discovery and local flavors.
-If you are vegan, you can explore Lyon through its local food with this Vegan Food Tour of Lyon.

 For lunch or dinner, make sure that you visit one of the local bouchons, which are typical restaurants of Old Lyon where you can eat specialties like the tablier de sapron, quenelles (kind of dumplings), Lyonnaise salad, and canut brain.
 Everything is generally served very copiously and washed down with a glass of Beaujolais or Côtes-du-Rhône.